lele85/karma-electron-launcher/README.md

 ## Configuring custom launchers

 If you need to configure custom launchers differently to each other, then define `electronOpts` within the custom launcher config.
 This will be merged with `electronOpts` in the parent config object and override any properties already set.
+Custom launchers also allow you to provide additional flags to the electron executable.

 ```javascript
 // karma.conf.js